vaadin-component-factory/vcf-onboarding/README.md

 - `[part='steps-container']`: The element that wraps all the steps.
 - `[part='step']`: The element that wraps the contents and the button of each step.
-- `[part='step'].active-step`: The CSS class added to the current step the user is viewing.
 - `[part='step-content']`: The element that wraps the contents of each step.
+- `[part='onboarding-footer']`: The element that wraps the buttons and steps indicators.
 - `[part='step-button']`: The button of each step.
 - `[part='step-indicators']`: The element that wraps step indicators.
 - `[part='step-indicator']`: The step indicator element.
-- `[part='step-indicator'].active-step`: The CSS class added to the current step indicator the user is viewing.

 ### How to provide styles of the content: